HLammers/cybo-drummer/README.md

 See [LICENSE](./LICENSE) for the full license text.

-The fonts used for the logo and the (future) front panel are Soviet Regular and Soviet X-Expanded, (c) 2003 Dan Zadorozny – [Iconian Fonts](https://www.iconian.com), published with the following copyright statement:
+The fonts used for the logo and the front panel are Soviet Regular and Soviet X-Expanded, (c) 2003 Dan Zadorozny – [Iconian Fonts](https://www.iconian.com), published with the following copyright statement:
 > This font may be freely distributed and is free for all non-commercial uses.
 This font is e-mailware; that is, if you like it, please e-mail the author at:
 >
 > iconian@aol.com